Secure Adaptive Group Testing: Converse (Necessity)

 \section{Converse (Necessity)}

-In this section, we derive the necessity bound on the required number of tests, in the setup with rate limited feedback between the legitimate user to the lab.
-Similar to \cite{C8}, using Fano's inequality, for $\hat{W} = \hat{w}(Y^T,F^T)$,
+In this section, we derive a necessity bound on the required number of tests, assuming a rate-limited feedback from the legitimate user to the lab.
+Note that the converse result below is independent to any specific implementation, hence, $T$ below is the \emph{total number of tests} used, and the feedback is general, not necessarily random bits.